-Hear me out: Unlike plates, which waste sauce and discourage you from mixing a meal's different components, bowls are vessels that empower you to combine multiple flavors and top everything off with a grand finale of dressing.
-And after a full day of work, few of us have the energy to sit at the dinner table with our fork and steak knife poised at a lamb chop.
-Enter: The grain bowl.
+Hear me out: Unlike plates, which waste sauce and discourage you from mixing a meal's different components, bowls are vessels that empower you to layer multiple flavors and top everything off with a grand finale of dressing.
+Which brings me to grain bowls.

-Chances are, you've inadvertently made a grain bowl out of layers of leftovers before, but these bowls, constructed of grains, vegetables, protein, and dressing, have the potential to become your go-to weeknight staple.
+Chances are, you've inadvertently made a grain bowl out of leftovers before.
+But these bowls—made up of grains, vegetables, protein, and dressing—have the potential to become your go-to weeknight staple.
 The best part?
-As long as you follow the golden rule that good ingredients make good meals, they're hard to mess up -- no matter how motley the ingredients.
+As long as you follow the golden rule that good ingredients make good meals, they're hard to mess up.

 You have some options here: Add a handful of raw leafy greens or cooked seasonal vegetables, or go all out and use both.
-If you opt for uncooked greens, grab a fistful of your favorite salad base (spinach, arugula, kale, and radicchio are all great options) and place it on one side of your bowl -- be careful not to add too many leaves here, lest you end up with a salad.
+If you opt for uncooked greens, grab a fistful of your favorite salad base (spinach, arugula, kale, and radicchio are all great options) and place it on one side of your bowl—be careful not to add too many leaves here, lest you end up with a salad.

-Steamed chard, roasted beets, or sautéed mushrooms are all great options.
+Steamed chard, roasted beets, or sautéed mushrooms are all great options for cooked vegetables, but really, the sky's the limit.
 During colder months, I usually go with roasted vegetables like cauliflower, broccoli rabe, and brussels sprouts.
-Add just enough vegetables to your bowl to cover roughly 1/2 to 3/4 of the grains so that there's room for protein.
+Add just enough vegetables to your bowl to cover roughly half to three-quarters of the grains so that there's room for protein.

-4. Add a dressing or sauce.
 Here's the part where you can decide the "personality" of your grain bowl.
-Is it going to be Asian and tangy, classic with a touch of vinaigrette, or spicy and dredged in a thick sauce?
+Is it going to be tart and tangy, creamy and dreamy, or super-duper spicy?
 I suggest you seek inspiration from the forgotten condiments in your refrigerator door.
 Pesto, harissa, Sriracha, and peanut sauce can be used with a heavy hand.
 Or, add a soup base like chicken broth or coconut milk to your dressing to provide a deeper flavor without overpowering the natural taste of the vegetables.
 I often opt for something in-between, like a vinaigrette made of red wine vinegar and honey.

-5. Add some garnishes.
-Garnishes are the most overlooked area of grain bowls, but they can be just the thing you need to turn your weeknight meal into a pièce de résistance.
+Garnishes are the most overlooked component of grain bowls, but they can be just the thing you need to turn an average weeknight meal into a pièce de résistance.
 Consider adding mandolined cucumber, pickled radishes, toasted seasweed, or avocado slices.
-Or, get some crunch with toasted panko crumbs, toasted nuts like cashews and peanuts, and seeds.
-Turn to herbs like cilantro and dill for a picture-perfect finish.
+Another idea: Get some crunch in with toasted panko crumbs, toasted nuts (like cashews and peanuts), and seeds.
+You can also turn to herbs like cilantro and dill for a picture-perfect finish.

-What ingredients do you use to make your grain bowl into something special?
+What ingredients do you use to turn your grain bowl into something special?
 Share with us in the comments below!